Last Updated July, 2020

 Going to Chernihiv by train is not convenient, choose marshrutka or bus.
 The best way is to go to Lisova metro station and catch a marshrutka which stops near the subway entrance.
 A ticket costs around 100 UAH and marshrutka departs every 30 minutes.

-On the way back from Chernihiv to Kiev, marshrutka stops near McDonald’s and goes to Lisova metro station.
+On the way back from Chernihiv to Kyiv, marshrutka stops near McDonald’s and goes to Lisova metro station.

 By the way, for the car rental, I personally recommend Easyrentcars.
 They have some of the best prices and good features like automatic rebooking if the price goes down, great customer service, a bonus system that helps to save money, etc.